ProximalElk6186/SKCOLLDISASM/README.md

 <h1>CURRENT PROGRESS</h1>
 SONIC3K.exe is already not giving me any errors.
 Pretty good result!
 <h1><b>MIDIOUT.DLL, RUNSONIC.EXE and s3kspeed weren't fixed as for now.
 I'll do something with them later.</b></h1>
+<h1>ALL FILES IN SUBDIRS <i>SONIC3K, s3kspeed, RUNSONIC and MIDIOUT</i>'s files should start with a dot, but I had to rename them due to technical limitations.
+[WARNING!
+NOT INCLUDING THEIR SUBDIRS!!!]</h1>